grouperenault/fmutool/README.md

 # FMUTool

-FMUTool is a python application which help to modify a FMU without recompilation.
+FMUTool is a python application which help to modify a [Functional Mock-up Units (FMUs)](http://fmi-standard.org/) without recompilation.
 It mainly modifies the `modelDescription.xml` file.
 It is highly customizable.

 Manipulating the `modelDescription.xml` can be a dangerous thing!
-Communicating with the FMU-developer and adapting the way the FMU is generated, is the preferable when possible.
+Communicating with the FMU-developer and adapting the way the FMU is generated, is preferable when possible.

 ## Graphical User Interface